Last Updated on:

 Activities suitable for Pilot Skills Test (PST) Preparation

-The Pilot Skills Test (PST) that you are likely to face at assessment will assess your abilities in hand-to-eye coordination, memory recall, logic/information processing, pattern recognition, visual reasoning and mathematics/mental arithmetic.
+The Pilot Skills Test (PST) that you are likely to face at assessment with American Airlines (or Envoy Air Inc., Piedmont Airlines, Inc., and PSA Airlines Inc) will assess your abilities in hand-to-eye coordination, memory recall, logic/information processing, pattern recognition, visual reasoning and mathematics/mental arithmetic.

 We recommend using the content shown below to tailor your preparation specifically for the Pilot Skills Test (PST).